 Great Barrier Reef tourist numbers

-Visitation to the entire Great Barrier Reef Marine Park for the year ending December 2012 was approximately 1.99 million visitor days.
+Visitation to the entire Great Barrier Reef Marine Park for the financial year ending 30 June 2017 was approximately 2.68 million visitor days.
 This figure includes standalone coral viewing activities and scenic flights.

-Graphing of the long-term trend of tourism in the marine park does not include standalone coral viewing activities and scenic flights as this data has only been collected in recent years.
-For the year ending December 2012 visitation to the marine park, not including these activities, was 1.73 million visitor days.
+Graphing of the long-term trend of tourism in the Marine Park does not include standalone coral viewing activities and scenic flights as this data has only been collected in recent years.
+For the financial year ending 30 June 2017, visitation to the Marine Park, not including the activities; standalone coral viewing and scenic flights, was 2.34 million visitor days.

-Visitation fluctuates depending on tourism trends, weather and even global factors.
-Information on the number of tourists visiting the marine park has been compiled from logbook data that tourism operators are required to provide when submitting their Environmental Management Charge (EMC) returns.
+Visitation fluctuates depending on tourism trends, weather and global factors.
+Information on the number of tourists visiting the Marine Park has been compiled from logbook data that tourism operators are required to provide when submitting their environmental management charge (EMC) returns.

 - Entire Great Barrier Reef Marine Park